maikeulb/friend-meet-friend/README.md

 Go to http://localhost:5000 and visit one of the above endpoints
 ```

-Otherwise, create a database, run the migration scripts,  then open `main.go`
+Otherwise, create a database, run the migration scripts, and then open `main.go`
-and point the PostgreSQL variables to your server,
+and point the PostgreSQL URI to your server,

 After all that has been taken care of,
 ```